-as your back ever “gone out?”
+Has your back ever “gone out?”

-The big question is, does this mean you have “put your back out?”
+Does this mean you have “put your back out?”

-This blog will explain what really happens when your back “goes out”, what you can do when this happens and how to prevent from it happening again.
+This blog will explain what really happens when your back “goes out”, what you can do when this happens and how to prevent it happening again.

 Do spines really go out of place?

-Do you believe you can actually put your back out?
+Do you believe that you can actually put your back out?
 Many people do!
-The phrase “I put my back out” has become so common that many people genuinely believe their spine can suddenly move out of place.
+The phrase “I put my back out” has become so common that many people genuinely believe that their spine can suddenly move out of place.

 How does a spine move?

 Your spine is made up of 24 individual vertebrae (bones) and it is responsible for weightbearing, movement and the protection your spinal cord all at the same time.

 The movement part is what we are interested in here.